 You may already be familiar with the WORX Hyroshot power cleaner, but WORX has upped the cleaning power with the addition of two new pressure washers to its lineup of outdoor power equipment.
-Every homeowner could use a pressure washer to help make quick work of cleaning decks, patios, retaining walls, driveways, outdoor steps, garage floors, siding, windows, and more.
+Every homeowner could use a pressure washer to help make quick work of cleaning decks, patios, retaining walls, driveways, concrete steps, garage floors, siding, windows, and more.
 WORX provided me with a WORX WG604 13 Amp, 1600 PSI Electric Pressure Washer in order to facilitate review.
 I put it to the test cleaning a brick retaining wall, part of my brick house, aggregate driveway, and a bit of the wood garden bed borders.
 I will share the results with before and after photos.

 WORX 1600 PSI Electric Pressure Washer Review